10 Tips for Leaders

-At Worship Center our mission is to lead people into a growing relationship with Jesus, helping them find their purpose in him.
-The discussion environments created by small group leaders are a primary place that can happen!
-Try practicing these ten tips to help make your group's conversation impactful.
+At Worship Center, our mission is to lead people to be growing followers of Jesus who love God and love people.
+The discussion environments created by Small Group Leaders are a primary place that can happen!
+Try practicing these ten tips to help make your group’s conversation impactful.

 “So you see that people are made right with God by what they do, not by faith only.”
 James 2:24

 Always thank people for sharing but be cautious of showing too much appreciation for any one person as this could put others off from sharing or make people who already shared feel like their sharing wasn’t up to par.